Update-Free On-Policy Steering via Verifiers: Policy steering with evaluation rollouts

-We focus on light-weight verifiers trained with relatively small datasets of rollouts, as collecting many policy failures can be time-consuming in a real world robot setting.
-In the binary reward case, the two major options for verifier design are success prediction and time-to-success prediction, which we explore below.
+For this work, we focus on light-weight and small verifiers trained with a small amount of rollouts, as collecting many policy evaluations can be time-consuming in a real world setting.
+We explore two major options for verifier design, namely success prediction and time-to-success prediction.

-\textbf{Success Classification with Contrastive Auxiliary Loss}.
-With the labeled trajectory data, we can construct a classifier $C(s,a, t)$ that predicts whether a given state-action pair on a given timestep $t$ within the trajectory belongs to a successful episode or not.
-We found it helpful to further regularize the representation of the classifier by adding an auxiliary contrastive loss~\cite{hadsell2006dimensionality}.
-For this, each positive sample $\mathbf{s^+},\mathbf{a^+}$ i.e. a transition coming from a successful trajectory, is paired with a negative sample $\mathbf{s^-},\mathbf{a^-}$ i.e. a transition coming from a failed trajectory at a random timestep, and vice versa.
-The auxiliary loss is then, a simple distance between the embeddings, shown in \autoref{eq:aux_loss}.

-where $m$ is a similarity threshold and $z(s, a, t)$ is the penultimate layer of the classifier network.
-Empirically, we found that adding the episode progress timestep as an input embedding to the classifier network improved performance and helped with disambiguation of state-action pairs with regards to the success label.

-To keep our design simple, we used MLPs for our classifier network and a standard sinusoidal embedding~\cite{vaswani2017attention} for the episode progress timestep $t$.
-We provide the equation in \hyperref[app:implementation]{Appendix~\ref*{app:implementation}}.